Social Security Break-Even Calculator | Tool For Planning

-One of the biggest decisions you will make as you get closer to retirement age is when to start your Social Security benefits.
-You probably already know that you can start receiving your benefits as early as age 62, but this will result in a reduced monthly benefit amount.
-If you wait past your full retirement age (FRA) to start receiving benefits, you can earn delayed retirement credits, which will increase your monthly payment.
+One of the most significant decisions you will make as you get closer to retirement age is when to start your Social Security benefits.
+You probably already know you can begin receiving your benefits as early as age 62, but this will result in a reduced monthly benefit amount.
+If you wait past your full retirement age (FRA) to start receiving benefits, you can earn delayed retirement credits, increasing your monthly payment.

-So, when is the best time to start getting Social Security benefits to get the most money over the course of your life?
-A break-even calculator can help you determine your break-even age or the ideal time to start your benefits.
-Keep reading as we explain how your break-even age is calculated and some other factors to consider before starting your benefits.
+So, when is the best time to start getting Social Security benefits to get the most money throughout your life?
+A break-even calculator can help you determine your break-even age or the ideal time to begin your benefits.
+Keep reading as we explain how your break-even age is calculated and other factors to consider before starting your benefits.
 Plus, you can use our break-even calculator to determine when you should start receiving your benefits!

 What Is The Social Security Break-Even Age?